aleksander-saz/DS-Projects/README.md

 ## Graduation project - Prediction of steel temperature on steel manufacturing

-For the optimization of electricity costs steel manufacturing company requested to develop the system for the prediction of steel temperature.
+Steel manufacturing company requested to develop the system for the prediction of steel temperature for the optimization of electricity costs.
 Based on the provided data from company it's required to conduct an analysis and train a models for the prediction of the steel temprature.

 *Detailed description you can find in [readme of Project 19](https://github.com/aleksander-saz/DS-Projects/tree/main/Project_19)*